mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 S Sword Worlder

-If a system has a gas giant present this is also now included in the UWP as the letter ‘G’ at the end of the profile.
+If a system has a gas giant present this is also now included in the UWP as the letter 'G' at the end of the profile.

 The system hex format has also been amended to reflect this additional information.